-Hank Williams has been involved in independent media for several years, first as a print journalist as an undergraduate student and in public relations.
+Hank Williams has been involved in independent media for several years, first as a print journalist as an undergraduate student and in public relations and then in public radio (WBAI-FM) and blogging.

-He has been involved in radio broadcasting for several years with New York’s Pacifica affiliate WBAI Radio (99.5 FM), first as part of the collective of the CUNY: A Mission Deferred radio show, and currently as an associate producer for Suga in My Bowl, a weekly show that presents mini documentaries on people involved in the jazz world.
-He has a weekly segment on local appearances of former show guests and assists in the research and structure of the shows.
+He has been involved in radio broadcasting for several years with New York’s Pacifica affiliate WBAI Radio (99.5 FM), first as part of the collective of the CUNY: A Mission Deferred radio show, was an associate producer for Suga in My Bowl, a weekly show that presents mini documentaries on people involved in the jazz world.
+He had a weekly segment on local appearances of former show guests and assisted in the research and structure of the shows in addition to building and running the show’s website and blog.

-Additionally, he has appeared as a guest on WHCR Radio’s Harlem 411, Ancestor House (Manhattan Neighborhood Network), Wake Up Call (WBAI Radio).
+Additionally, he has appeared as a guest on WHCR Radio’s Harlem 411, Ancestor House (Manhattan Neighborhood Network), Wake Up Call (WBAI Radio), and the Queens Grapevine (now the International Grapevine).

 His work has appeared in Left Turn magazine and he has been quoted in The Final Call newspaper.